That doesn’t mean that the brick-and-mortar casinos didn’t achieve some milestones of their own.

 Surprisingly, other casinos weren’t rushing to get their betting windows operational.

-Of course, Ocean Resort was ready to accept its first bet the minute it opened its doors on June 28.
+Of course, Ocean Resort (William Hill, now rebranded as Caesars) was ready to accept its first bet the minute it opened its doors on June 28.
 Even so, it would be another month before more casinos stuck their toes in the warm sports-betting waters.

 Eventually, seven of the nine AC casinos would open a sportsbook by the end of the year.
 Most of the initial books were temporary, giving the casinos two opportunities to host a party.